 Some older Australians are deterred from using the internet, despite awareness of the convenience it offers in maintaining connection and managing daily life.
 Lack of knowledge, skills, confidence and security concerns are the main barriers.
 To help older Australians get online confidently and securely we are working with The Good Things Foundation – a strategic partner who specialises in digital connection and education.

 The Office of the eSafety Commissioner and Good Things Foundation have developed the online learning program, Be Connected, which is funded by the Australian Government.
 This free learning program contains easy to follow click-through modules on a range of topics aimed at helping older Australians connect digitally.
 Modules start at the very basics to set up a device and progress into other topics like connecting to others, staying safe online, and online hobbies like researching family history, playing games and listening to music.

 National Seniors are running a volunteer digital mentor program commencing in August 2019.
 ‘Digital Mentoring: Helping your community Be Connected’ is an interactive, free training and support program.
-Mentors will receive one full day of training plus follow up support, building their confidence in delivering digital skills support to older people in their community via National Seniors branches or other groups.
+Mentors receive online training and follow up support, building their confidence in delivering digital skills support to older people in their community via National Seniors branches or other groups.
 Mentors will use the existing Be Connected learning platform to teach people digital skills one-on-one or in small group settings.